ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: The chconf.h configuration files now are tagged with the version number for safety.
+The system rejects obsolete files during compilation.
 - NEW: Added alignment capability to memory pools.
 - NEW: Mailbox API changed by adding "Timeout" to those function that have timeout capability, for consistency with the rest of the system.